JannisHoch/copro/README.rst

     $ cd path/to/conflict_model/example
     $ sh run.sh

-This automatically executes the ipynb and converts it to a html-file, also stored in the conflict_model folder.
+This automatically executes the notebook and converts it to a html-file, also stored in the example folder.

 with runner script
 ^^^^^^^^^^^^^^^^^^